 We always try to seat bookings together where possible, however, we can’t guarantee this.
 To ensure that your party is sat together, you can select your seats through our Flight Extras website up to 90 days before departure.

 How will I board my flight?

-What measures have you put in place to reduce the risk of infection?
+What measures have you put in place on planes to reduce the risk of infection?

 Can I buy food and drink?

-A selection of food and drinks may be available on some flights, and we’ve increased the availability of contactless payment.
-You can view our inflight menu here.
+A selection of food and drinks will be available on TUI flights and we’ve increased the availability of contactless payment.
+View our inflight menu.

 Can I buy duty free?